DMFTwDFT-project/DMFTwDFT/sphinx/installation.rst

 Installation
 ============

-DMFTwDFT is currently supported by Python 2.x.
-Eventually, we will move on to Python 3.x.
+DMFTwDFT is currently supports Python 2.x.
+It will be transitioned to Python 3.x in the future.
+The Python 2.x version does not support ionic relaxation, therefore use an already relaxed structure as input.

 Please install the following dependencies prior to installing DMFTwDFT.

 * matplotlib